The Riches of Christ

 7 And He will destroy on this mountain The surface of the covering cast over all people, And the veil that is spread over all nations.
 8 He will swallow up death forever, And the Lord GOD will wipe away tears from all faces; The rebuke of His people He will take away from all the earth; For the LORD has spoken.

 Notice that God Himself will destroy the veil of unbelief that is spread over all nations, and He will wipe away tears from all faces and destroy death forever.
-Indeed we have a merciful and loving Father God.

 1 Oh, sing to the LORD a new song!
-For He has done marvellous things; His right hand and His holy arm have gained Him the victory.
+For He has done marvelous things; His right hand and His holy arm have gained Him the victory.
 2 The LORD has made known His salvation; His righteousness He has revealed in the sight of the nations.
 3 He has remembered His mercy and His faithfulness to the house of Israel; All the ends of the earth have seen the salvation of our God.

 This is a prophetic Psalm.
 His Right Hand and Holy Arm, who gained the victory for Father God, is referring to the finished work of Jesus Christ on the cross.
 All the ends of the earth will see the salvation of our God because of the victory over sin and death won for all people by God’s only begotten Son Jesus Christ (Yeshua Elohim).

-Jesus Christ will save and reconcile all of God’s enemies
+Jesus Christ will save and reconcile ALL of God’s enemies

 Romans 5:8, 10